 Injectable properties Description contexts A map of contexts that will be added to environment.
-The keys can contains strings of kind "package.ClassName.class", which will use a java.util.Map Class object of the specified classname as the context key.
-The context value should be an object instance of the context interface.
+The keys can java.util.Map contains strings of kind "package.ClassName.class", which will use a Class object of the specified classname as the context key.
+The context

+Injectable properties Description value should be an object instance of the context interface.
 By convention a context should be registered under a key that is an interface it implements.